Josh-XT/AGiXT/clients/desktop/README.md

   `WINDOWS_CERTIFICATE_PASSWORD`, or set `WINDOWS_CERTIFICATE_THUMBPRINT` when
   the cert is already installed on the Windows runner.

-`AGIXT_WINDOWS_SIGNING_REQUIRED` defaults to `true` in CI so unsigned Windows artifacts fail before they can be uploaded.
+`AGIXT_WINDOWS_SIGNING_REQUIRED` defaults to `false` so Windows builds can continue while Azure identity validation or credentials are still pending.
+Set it to `true` after signing is configured to prevent unsigned Windows artifacts from being uploaded.

 ## Run